Manjiri-here/Kubernetes/kubernetes commands.md

 # POD is the smallest deployable unit in kubernetes

-$ kubectl get po  - to get the number of pods running on k8s, you also see number of pods running under READY column
+$ kubectl get po       ...to get the number of pods running on k8s, you also see number of pods running under READY column

 <img width="593" height="150" alt="Screenshot 2025-08-29 at 8 42 23 AM" src="https://github.com/user-attachments/assets/e9f88837-c5ac-44d2-b7b7-61e59fcadf63" />